medproteam/medpro/README.md

 - And many more EVM wallets!

 **Best Mobile Experience**: Open this app in your wallet's built-in browser for seamless connection.

-## 🤖 Adding Real AI Functionality

-Currently, the AI chat interface is a UI mockup.
-To add real AI capabilities:

-### Option 1: Lovable AI (Recommended)
-- ✅ No API keys needed
-- ✅ Pre-configured and ready to use
-- ✅ Models: Google Gemini 2.5, OpenAI GPT-5
-- 📝 Ask: *"Enable Lovable Cloud and add real AI chat functionality"*

-### Option 2: Your OpenAI Keys
-- You have OpenAI API keys ready
-- 📝 Ask: *"Add OpenAI integration for the chat using my API keys"*

-## 🔐 Security Note

-**Your private keys are NEVER needed!**
-- Wallet apps handle all transaction signing
-- We only request signatures, never private keys
-- Your keys stay secure in your wallet

 ## 🏗️ Smart Contract Integration